JosephLai241/URS/README.md

 **Supported export formats:** JSON and CSV.
 To export to CSV, include the `--csv` flag.

 You can generate a dictionary of word frequencies created from the words within the target fields.
+These frequencies are sorted from highest to lowest.

 Frequencies export to JSON by default, but this tool also works well in CSV format.